sink-github/InvMenuTools/README.md

 ## Usage

 > You'll need to import the ``Sink\InvMenuTools\menu\BaseMenu`` class.
-You'll need to use this class to extend into your child class so you can use that child class to send an inventory to any player, like so:
+You'll need to use this class to extend into your child class so you can use that child class to send an inventory to any player.

 ```php
 <?php